hoodiecrow/ConsTcl/README.md

 __read-quasiquoted-expr__

-`read-quasiquoted-expr` parses input, producing an expression and returning it wrapped in `quasiquote`.
+`read-quasiquoted-expr` is activated when there is a backquote (&grave;) in the input stream.
+It reads an entire expression and returns it wrapped in `quasiquote`.

 <table border=1><thead><tr><th colspan=2 align="left">read-quasiquoted-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expr. wr. in the quasiquote symbol or end of file</td></tr></table>